SFDO-Tooling/CumulusCI/docs/README.md

 Cumulus is an extension built to upgrade the Non-Profit Starter Pack.
 More detail about the project is available through the [Cumulus](https://github.com/SalesforceFoundation/Cumulus) GitHub repository, however there are some details useful to explaining the CumulusCI process:

 * Cumulus depends on 5 other managed packages each with a large install base.
-Feature branches often require
+Feature branches often require new versions of one of the underlying package.

 ## Repository Workflow